Multiple Team Source

 A source code setup for repos with several teams making changes in parallel.
 Uses a derivative of GitFlow to provide flexible releases with each team managing their own develop branch.

-Best when several busy teams are working on the same codebase.
-Branching model is a derivative of GitFlow to provide each team with their own develop branch.
+Multiple Team Source is best when several busy teams are working on the same codebase or you have a long release process.
+This branching model is a derivative of GitFlow to provide each team with their own develop branch.
 Cross-team alignment occurs during regular releases.
-SemVer git tags used to label releases and trigger alpha, beta and production builds.
-To support multiple deployments, previous versions can continue to be patched through the use of support branches.
+You can use semver git tags to label releases and trigger alpha, beta and production builds.
+To support multiple deployments, you can patch previous versions in their dedicated support branches.

 Recommended branching model patterns explained in under 7 minutes!